akkountrekover20/tcp-wrapper-country-filter/README.md

 sshd: ALL
 ````
 > Allow acceptance/rejection should be handle in /etc/hosts.allow so the entry in hosts.deny is purely a catchall safety net.

+## Testing

+This script has been tested with a large number of IP addresses to ensure that it works as expected, it has also been tested of multiple OS flavours and versions, as long as the prerequisites are met then it should function as desired.

+It is also being actively used on all of my servers and rejecting hundreds of connections daily.

 ## Tech Stack